master-bogdan/weather-app/README.md

 # weather-app
 Simple weather application HTML5, CSS3, JS
 ================
-It shows weather for this day in main cities of egypt.
+It shows weather for this day in main cities of Egypt.
 You can choose city by pressing button with city name
+- Just click on link
+- Choose your city by button click
+- And see weather now :)